yunkaibai/git/readme.txt

 $git log //print the history of change by time
 $git reset --hard 9adc//back or forward to the version of directory
 $git reflog //print the command history

+$git checkout -- readme.txt//undo the change in working and doesn't add to stage
+$git reset HEAD readme.txt//undo the file in stage to working directory then use the 'checkout' command to undo the change in working

+$git rm //delete file from repository